[ Main contents start here ]

 Bank Trust Bank MUMSS

-In addition to wage increases, we are promoting the creation of an environment where employees can work with vitality and peace of mind through various forms of financial support.
-These include child allowances, various support funds, retirement benefits, employee savings plans, employee stock ownership plans, and condolence payments.
+In addition to wage increases, we are promoting the creation of an environment where employees can work with vitality and peace of mind through diverse financial support and benefit programs.

 Initiatives for Work-Life Balance